Budget and Bid Strategies

 The service will update the monthly budget of an existing campaign by using the new formula only if you update the campaign's budget; otherwise, the monthly budget remains unchanged and is enforced.

 Your bid strategy setting tells Bing Ads how you want to manage your bids.
 Whichever bid strategy you use, Bing Ads will always respect your budget limit.

 The Bing Ads web application uses the term Bid strategy, the Bing Ads Bulk API uses the Bid Strategy Type column for upload and download, and the Bing Ads Campaign Management API derives several bid strategy objects from the BiddingScheme object.

 The following bid strategy types are available per campaign type.
-For more information see the Automatically optimize your campaign with bid strategies help article.
+For more information see the Let Bing Ads manage your bids with bid strategies help article.

 |Bid Strategy Type||Campaign Types|